 ASA is also helping to better serve our community by hosting tournaments on some of its home fields, including the Alexandria Soccer Kickoff “ASK” Tournament held in the beginning of the Spring season multiple events through our in house branded America's Cup Series.
 The tournaments are held at locations throughout the city, including Ben Brenman turf field, Fort Ward turf field, Hammond turf field, Simpson Bermuda grass fields and Witter Athletic Complex.

-In total, ASA plays on ten turf fields and four premium Bermuda grass fields that are shared with all youth and adult sports activities through the City of Alexandria.
+In total, ASA plays on eleven turf fields and four premium Bermuda grass fields that are shared with all youth and adult sports activities through the City of Alexandria.
 According to Park, ASA invests heavily in maintaining these facilities by ensuring the equipment at each field is age appropriate and of exceptional quality.

 Park and the rest of the ASA staff expect to continue expanding and improving the overall quality of all ASA programs in the coming years.

 “The club hopes to sustain and expand its ability to provide all youth and adults an opportunity to participate in soccer at every level,” Park said.
 “Important initiatives including expanding after school programs, winter and summer Futsal leagues and attracting additional community partners and sponsors.
 For the most competitive players in the Academy program, ASA will provide them with the technical and tactical foundation to compete and progress through the club level and beyond.”